arichiardi/ava-project/README.md

  - It is left to the developer to either branch with the classic ```if (Build.VERSION.SDK_INT < Build.VERSION_CODES.HONEYCOMB) ...```.
  - Animation package provided by [NineOldAndroids](https://github.com/JakeWharton/NineOldAndroids).

-The library is in the apklib format but given the limited number of resources added by this project, and to avoid [this](https://groups.google.com/forum/#!msg/actionbarsherlock/i6fGbZn-m_M/YZTkzn5XIhQJ), a jar package is provided.
+The library is in the apklib format but given the limited number of resources added by this project, and to avoid [this](https://groups.google.com/forum/#!msg/actionbarsherlock/i6fGbZn-m_M/YZTkzn5XIhQJ), a jar package will be provided.
 If you use the jar file, don't forget to manually merge the included ```attrs.xml```.

 The provided AdapterViewAnimator and AdapterViewFlipper both use their own custom attributes.